n-capeta/student-management/README.md

 Creating a student management database system
 Using SQL, PHP, & HTML

 Uses XAMPP to run.
 Place php files in the htdocs folder.
-SQL files go in mysql/data folder.
+SQL files go in mysql using import